 VT UCF's public tree inventory approach and tool have been developed to engage citizens in the care and management of their trees and forests, and help them to identify, prioritize, and take action on the management needs identified in their inventory.
-Our Vermont Tree Inventory Guide highlights benefits and types of trees by tree inventories appropriate for VT communities and gives in-depth information on VT UCF's inventory system.
+Our Vermont Tree Inventory Guide highlights benefits of trees and types of tree inventories appropriate for VT communities.

-Currently, the majority of VT UCF's tree inventory support of Vermont communities falls under two initiatives: the Care of the Urban Forest Project (information below)and ash inventories for community preparedness for the emerald ash borer.
-As work on the Care of the Urban Forest Project wraps up in 2016, we are open to expanding our support for public tree inventories in Vermont to other communities based on a first-come, first-served basis.
+Since 2013, the majority of VT UCF's tree inventory support of Vermont communities has fallen under two initiatives: the Care of the Urban Forest Project and ash inventories for community preparedness for the emerald ash borer.
+The Care of the Urban Forest Project wrapped up in 2016 and we are now continuing to support public tree inventories in Vermont to additional communities on a request basis (first-come, first-served).

 In 2012, VT UCF received a multi-year grant from the USDA Forest Service to assist twenty priority VT communities in completing a public tree inventory, developing a management plan or strategic action plan based on the results of the inventory, and training municipal staff in tree care practices.
 Funding from this grant has allowed the VT UCF program to work with the Agency of Natural Resources' (ANR) GIS team to develop an innovative, map-based data collection program for tree-by-tree inventories.
 Data collected through the program are available as an urban tree layer on ANR's Atlas online mapping tool.

-VT UCF has worked with citizen volunteers, municipal officials, State Lands Foresters from the VT Department of Forests, Parks, & Recreation, and interns through University of Vermont's LANDS Program to collect, assess, and report on inventory projects.
+VT UCF has worked with citizen volunteers, municipal officials, State Lands Foresters from the VT Department of Forests, Parks, & Recreation, and interns from the University of Vermont to collect, assess, and report on inventory projects.

 Completed Care of the Urban Forest Project Inventory Reports